Pope's new cardinal in Mexico known for indigenous outreach

 Over the past decade, he has also railed against what he described as the spread of “homosexualism” from cities to rural areas.
 While earlier this year he bemoaned “too much debauchery” in a column otherwise dedicated to arguing that it is wrong to see the coronavirus pandemic as divine punishment.

-Several of the new set of cardinals announced last month but installed on Saturday come from the developing world, including Rwanda and Brunei, as Pope Francis continues to remake a more inclusive Church leadership with more prelates from outside Europe.
+Several of the new set of cardinals announced last month but installed on Saturday come from the developing world, including the African nation of Rwanda and Asia’s Brunei, as Pope Francis continues to remake a more inclusive Church leadership with more prelates from outside Europe.

-(This story corrects last paragraph to note that several, but not most, of new cardinals come from developing world)
+The most high-profile new cardinal is Wilton Gregory, the 72-year-old archbishop of Washington D.C. and first-ever African American selected.

+While Europe still has the largest share of cardinals under the age of 80 with 41%, that is down from 52% in 2013 when Francis became the first Latin American pope.

 Reporting by David Alire Garcia; Editing by Nick Zieminski